RaFrassi/Mini-Loja/README.md

 ![Code JS](https://user-images.githubusercontent.com/120213605/220422524-eb2fffbb-797a-48da-82fe-85a1b9a857c8.png)

--Implementaçao dos primeiros códigos em javascript / Implementation of the first codes in javascript
+-Implementaçao dos primeiros códigos em javascript / Implementation of the first codes in javascript.

+* __Versão 1.01.1 / Version 1.01.1__

+-Finalização do codigo em javascript com a funcionalidade de carrinho de compras / Finalization of the code in javascript with the shopping cart functionality.
+-Alteraçoes no CSS para melhor funcionalidade e teste do codigo / CSS changes for better functionality and code testing.